 Bye bye influencers, TikTok is a creator's world

-Latching on to trends worked for Barnes & Noble, Amazon, and Scrub Daddy, but more often than not, people are onto the next thing before brands can even join the conversation.
-However, those who seem to rise to fame overnight for no particular reason – think Alix Earle or Leo Skepi – present a more long-term growth opportunity for brands than what trends alone can offer.
+Latching onto trends worked for Barnes & Noble, Amazon, and Scrub Daddy.
+But more often than not, people are onto the next thing before brands can even join the conversation.
+Those who seem to rise to fame overnight for no particular reason, however – think Alix Earle or Leo Skepi – present a more long-term growth opportunity for brands than what trends alone can offer.

 Both are influential in their own right regardless of whether you call them influencers or creators, so who really cares?

 Understanding the unspoken rules of the platform and these types of subtle nuances is crucial for brands hoping to find success on the beloved app.
 Let’s consider the options available to brands on TikTok:

 Run of the mill ad placements that rely on TikTok’s algorithm are easy enough, sure, but also easy enough to scroll past.
 Tech-savvy audiences can spot a traditional ad in an instant and will be quick to scroll past, especially since they aren’t forced to linger for any more than a few seconds.

 This brings us to our first rule: TikTok isn’t a media platform, it’s a content platform.